auriq/essentia_docs/source/tutorial/aqtools/aq_pp tutorial.rst

     45.289999999999999,8356,"Wheeler","Sarah","Portugal","SECOND"
     3.5299999999999998,9678,"Kelley","Jacqueline","Philippines","FIRST"

-These conditional statements can be used to set values for only certain subsets of your data or set different values for different subsets of your data and very powerful.
+These conditional statements can be used to set values for only certain subsets of your data or set different values for different subsets of your data and are very powerful.

 You should now have a better understanding of the main options used in the aq_pp command and how aq_pp commands should be structured.
 It is highly recommended that you now review our aq_udb tutorial to learn how to utilize the incredible scability of the Essentia Database.